 Then spend the afternoon exploring Chinatown.
 Check out the Buddha Tooth Relic Temple and Museum, Chinatown Heritage Center, Sri Mariamman Temple and Tian Hock Keng.
 You can then finish the day by doing some shopping.

-Day 3
+Day 3 in Singapore

 Singapore Botanic Gardens

 Wake up bright and early to visit Singapore Botanic Gardens which are also UNESCO World Heritage Site (Singapore’s first listing).
 In addition to admiring the beautiful flowers you can watch the locals working out or join them.
-Singapore Botanic Gardens open from 5 am to 12 midnight daily; since Singapore can get very hot, we recommend going early in the morning.
-The Singapore Botanic Gardens are free but there is a small fee to enter the National Orchid Garden.
 The gardens are large so it will take at least a couple of hours to explore.

 After spending time outdoors at the Singapore Botanic Gardens, take the MRT to Orchard Road for some luxury shopping or Bugis Street for more affordable shopping.